hashicorp/consul/website/source/docs/agent/options.html.md

 #### Configuration Key Reference

+* <a name="acl"></a><a href="#acl">`acl`</a> - This object allows a number
+    of sub-keys to be set which controls the ACL system.
+Configuring the ACL system within the ACL stanza was added in Consul 1.4.0

+    The following sub-keys are available:

+     * <a name="acl_enabled"></a><a href="#acl_enabled">`enabled`</a> - Enables ACLs.

+     * <a name="acl_policy_ttl"></a><a href="#acl_policy_ttl">`policy_ttl`</a> - Used to control
+     Time-To-Live caching of ACL policies.
+By default, this is 30 seconds.
+This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing it reduces the number of refreshes.
+However, because the caches are not actively invalidated, ACL policy may be stale up to the TTL value.

+     * <a name="acl_token_ttl"></a><a href="#acl_token_ttl">`token_ttl`</a> - Used to control
+     Time-To-Live caching of ACL tokens.
+By default, this is 30 seconds.
+This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing it reduces the number of refreshes.
+However, because the caches are not actively invalidated, ACL token may be stale up to the TTL value.

+     * <a name="acl_down_policy"></a><a href="#acl_down_policy">`down_policy`</a> - Either
+     "allow", "deny", "extend-cache" or "async-cache"; "extend-cache" is the default.
+In the case that a policy or token cannot be read from the [`primary_datacenter`](#primary_datacenter) or leader node, the down policy is applied.
+In "allow" mode, all actions are permitted, "deny" restricts all operations, and "extend-cache" allows any cached objects to be used, ignoring their TTL values.
+If a non-cached ACL is used, "extend-cache" acts like "deny".
+     The value "async-cache" acts the same way as "extend-cache" but performs updates asynchronously when ACL is present but its TTL is expired, thus, if latency is bad between the primary and secondary datacenters, latency of operations is not impacted.

+     * <a name="acl_default_policy"></a><a href="#acl_default_policy">`default_policy`</a> - Either
+     "allow" or "deny"; defaults to "allow" but this will be changed in a future major release.
+     The default policy controls the behavior of a token when there is no matching rule.
+In "allow" mode, ACLs are a blacklist: any operation not specifically prohibited is allowed.
+In "deny" mode, ACLs are a whitelist: any operation not specifically allowed is blocked. *Note*: this will not take effect until you've enabled ACLs.

+     * <a name=`acl_enable_token_replication"></a><a href="#acl_enable_token_replication">`enable_token_replication`</a> - By
+     default secondary Consul datacenters will perform replication of only ACL policies.
+Setting this configuration will also enable ACL token replication.

+     * <a name="acl_tokens"></a><a href="#acl_tokens">`tokens`</a> - This object holds
+     all of the configured ACL tokens for the agents usage.

+        * <a name="acl_tokens_master"></a><a href="#acl_tokens_master">`master`</a> - Only used
+          for servers in the [`primary_datacenter`](#primary_datacenter).
+This token will be created with management-level permissions if it does not exist.
+It allows operators to bootstrap the ACL system with a token Secret ID that is well-known.
+          <br/><br/>
+          The `master` token is only installed when a server acquires cluster leadership.
+If you would like to install or change the `acl_master_token`, set the new value for `master` in the configuration for all servers.
+Once this is done, restart the current leader to force a leader election.
+If the `master` token is not supplied, then the servers do not create a master token.
+When you provide a value, it should be a UUID.
+To maintaing backwards compatibility and an upgrade path this restriction is not currently enforced but will be in a future major Consul release.

+        * <a name="acl_tokens_default"></a><a href="#acl_tokens_default">`default`</a> - When provided,
+        the agent will use this token when making requests to the Consul servers.
+Clients can override this token on a per-request basis by providing the "?token" query parameter.
+        When not provided, the empty token, which maps to the 'anonymous' ACL token, is used.

+        * <a name="acl_tokens_agent"></a><a href="#acl_tokens_agent">`agent`</a> - Used for clients
+        and servers to perform internal operations.
+If this isn't specified, then the
+        <a href="#acl_tokens_default">`default`</a> will be used.
+This was added in Consul
+        <br/><br/>
+        This token must at least have write access to the node name it will register as in order to set any of the node-level information in the catalog such as metadata, or the node's tagged addresses.
+There are other places this token is used, please see [ACL Agent Token](/docs/guides/acl.html#acl-agent-token) for more details.

+        * <a name="acl_tokens_agent_master"></a><a href="#acl_tokens_agent_master">`agent_master`</a> -
+        Used to access <a href="/api/agent.html">agent endpoints</a> that require agent read or write privileges, or node read privileges, even if Consul servers aren't present to validate any tokens.
+This should only be used by operators during outages, regular ACL tokens should normally be used by applications.

+        * <a name="acl_tokens_replication"></a><a href="#acl_tokens_replication">`replication`</a> -
+        The ACL token used to authorize secondary datacenters with the primary datacenter for replication operations.
+This token is required for servers outside the [`primary_datacenter`](#primary_datacenter) when ACLs are enabled.
+This token may be provided later using the [agent token API](/api/agent.html#update-acl-tokens) on each server.
+If the `replication` token is set in the config.
+This token must have at least "read" permissions on ACL data but if ACL token replication is enabled then it must have "write" permissions.

 * <a name="acl_datacenter"></a><a href="#acl_datacenter">`acl_datacenter`</a> - **This field is
   deprecated in Consul 1.4.0.
 See the [`primary_datacenter`](#primary_datacenter) field instead.**